 Weight and Ergonomics: Comfort is King

 The physical design of a mouse is a deeply personal choice.
 Ergonomics refers to how the mouse fits your hand.
 Your grip style—palm, claw, or fingertip—will heavily influence which shape feels best.
-Furthermore, the trend in recent years has skewed heavily towards ultralight mice, often weighing under 65 grams.
+The trend in recent years has skewed heavily towards ultralight mice, often weighing under 65 grams.
 A lighter mouse reduces fatigue and allows for faster, more effortless aiming, which is a significant advantage in fast-paced shooters.
 However, some players still prefer the heft and control of a heavier mouse, especially for MMO or productivity tasks.

 Wired vs. Wireless: Cutting the Cord